trustoverip/spec-up-t-website/docs/user-interface-overview/command-line-menu.md

 # Command Line Menu

-You don't have to be a command-line wizard to use Spec-Up-T. There's even a menu, so all you have to do is type in a number, which makes a difference, right?
+You don't have to be a command-line wizard to use Spec-Up-T. There's a menu, so all you have to do is type in a number.

 Still, it can be confusing.
 And if you're used to a regular application you control with your mouse, it takes some getting used to.